Supporters of Ukraine gather in Romare Bearden Park in uptown Charlotte

-Thursday’s event began around 4 p.m. on Feb.
-24. Those who attended the gathering expressed their disappointment and sadness over the invasion of Ukraine by Russia.
+Among the Ukrainian flags and handmade signs expressing Ukrainian pride were also signs openly denouncing Russian President Vladimir Putin and his claims regarding ‘Donbas genocide’ and Naziism.

-Marianna Mayers, who was at Thursday’s gathering, moved to the United States from Ukraine in 2013.
+“We are not nationalists.
+We are not Nazi.
+We are a very welcoming nation, very peaceful.
+We don’t care what language you speak, what you believe, what you wear,” said Ukrainian Marianna Mayers who moved to the United States in 2013.

 “This is heartbreaking for me, I think for everyone who is from Ukraine.
-I would never imagine in my worst nightmare that it was possible,” Mayers said, who still has family living in Ukraine.
+I would never imagine in my worst nightmare that it was possible,” added Mayers, who still has family living in Ukraine.
 “It’s such a beautiful and peaceful country.
 This is just devastating.”

+Though tensions between Russia and Ukraine had been building for weeks, nearly everyone at Thursday’s rally say they were caught off-guard by the full-scale invasion.

 Mayers said her family back in Ukraine is in shock and didn’t believe “an invasion by Russia was possible.”